A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Incorporating Additional Identifying Assumptions

 where $R_{1}$ and $R_{2}$ are linear operators on $\mathcal{Q}$ that correspond to equality and inequality constraints, respectively, and $a_{1}$ and $a_{2}$ are some vectors in Euclidean space.
 Then, analogous constraints on $\theta$ can be added to the finite-dimensional LP \eqref{eq:upper2}--\eqref{eq:constr2}.
 When an assumption violates the true data-generating process, then the identified set will be empty.
 This corresponds to the situation where the LP does not have a feasible solution.
 When we reflect sampling errors, this corresponds to the case where the confidence set is empty.\footnote{In order to verify whether the identified set is empty, we need to check whether the feasible set of $\theta$ is empty.
 An efficient way to do this is to identify vertices of the feasible polytope, if any.
 This process is no simpler than the simplex algorithm that we use to solve the LP.
 Therefore, we recommend that one first solves the LP and check if infeasibility is reported.}

 Assumptions U and U$^{*}$ are imposed in the LP by ``deactivating'' relevant maps.
-For example, suppose $Y(1,w)\ge Y(0,w)$ almost surely for all $w\in\{0,1\}$ under Assumption U. This assumption can be imposed as equality constraints \eqref{eq:LP4}, i.e., in the form of $R_{1}q=a_{1}$, using the labeling of Table \ref{tab:16maps}: Suppressing $x$ for simplicity,
+Motivating by Lemma \ref{lem:direction}, suppose the researcher knows that $Y(1,w)\ge Y(0,w)$ almost surely for all $w\in\{0,1\}$ under Assumption U. This assumption can be imposed as equality constraints \eqref{eq:LP4}, namely, in the form of $R_{1}q=a_{1}$: Suppressing $x$ for simplicity and recalling $\epsilon\equiv(Y(0,0),Y(0,1),Y(1,0),Y(1,1))$,